openfoodfacts/openfoodfacts-infrastructure/docs/proxmox.md

   * Start at boot: Yes
   * Protection: Yes (to avoid deleting it by mistake)

-* Add replication to ovh3 or off1/2
+* Eventually Add replication to ovh3 or off1/2 (if we are not using sanoid/syncoid instead)
   * In the Replication menu of the container, "Add" one
   * Target: ovh3
   * Schedule: */5 if you want every 5 minutes (takes less than 10 seconds, thanks to ZFS)